-At the age of 29, a young woman who came to be called Karen Overhill (a pseudonym) went to a therapist in the hopes of finding the source of her lifelong memory lapses.
-After an examination and several visits, the diagnosis came back.
-Karen Overhill had one of the weirdest mental disorders: multiple personality disorder, complete with 17 distinct personalities rumbling around inside her head.
-In the decades since she began treatment, the woman with 17 personalities has become one of modern medicine’s most fascinating cases.
+In 1989, at the age of 29, a woman known under the pseudonym Karen Overhill went to Chicago therapist Dr. Richard Baer in the hopes of finding the source of her lifelong memory lapses.
+After an examination and several visits, the diagnosis came back: Overhill had a rare mental condition - multiple personality disorder, now called dissociative identity disorder (DID).
+Baer determined Overhill had 17 distinct personalities.

-It Took Close To Three Years For Overhill And Baer To Identify Her Multiple Personality Disorder
+It Took Close To Three Years For Overhill And Baer To Identify Her Disorder

-Baer’s belief that Overhill was simply a depressed mom in need of some medication was slowly changed as she began to reveal several “little tidbits of things that were odd.”
-For example, she told Baer that she fainted three times during her wedding ceremony.
+Baer initially believed Overhill suffered from secondary depression as a result of chronic pain.
+His understanding of her circumstances changed as she began to reveal several “little tidbits of things that were odd.”
+For example, she told Baer she fainted three times during her wedding ceremony.
 There were also several instances in which Overhill was unable to respond when he asked what she did the day before.

-Overhill’s Father and Grandfather Led A Cult That Raped and Tortured Children
+Overhill’s Father and Grandfather Allegedly Led A Cult That Assaulted And Tortured Children

-According to Overhill, she was just one of the victims of a sadistic cult that was started by Overhill’s father and grandfather.
-According to her, throughout the 1960s, her father collected a variety of men - including a police officer, a teacher, and a priest - who actively participated in the violent abuse of young children.
+According to Overhill, she was just one of the victims of a cult her father and grandfather founded.
+According to her, throughout the 1960s, her father collected a variety of men - including a police officer, a teacher, and a priest - who actively participated in the “ritual abuse” of children.

-Dr. Baer explained to reporters that playing detective wasn’t the way to cure Overhill, but when he researched the claims years after Overhill’s treatment, he discovered several stories that seemed to corroborate her story.
-What’s more, in 1993, her father was convicted of 19 counts of sexual abuse for assaulting Overhill’s niece.
+When Baer researched the claims years after Overhill’s treatment, he discovered several stories that seemed to corroborate her allegations.
+In 1993, the courts convicted her father on 19 counts of sexual abuse.
+Reportedly, he assaulted Overhill’s niece.

-She Was Subjected To Disturbing Forms Of Abuse, Like Needles In Her Abdomen
+She Was Subjected To Physical Abuse, Like Needles In Her Abdomen

-These assurances make Overhill’s tales particularly gut-wrenching.
-In one story, she was taken to a funeral home after hours and placed on an embalming table.
-Her father jabbed her in the abdomen with needles while she was “caressed” by strangers.
-In other stories, Overhill recounted several instances of horrifying torture, such as "being pierced with coat hangers and fish-hooks, carved with knives, and beaten with hammers and baseball bats."
+In one account, a personality told Baer how Overhill's father and the cult took her to a funeral home after hours and placed her on an embalming table.
+According to the alter, her father then jabbed her in the abdomen with needles while strangers “caressed” her.
+In other memories, personalities recounted several instances of torture, such as "being pierced with coat hangers and fish-hooks, carved with knives, and beaten with hammers and baseball bats."